-Since each person is different and medical conditions can affect reaction to heat stress, it is important to remember that these are only average indicators.
+Since each person is different and medical conditions can affect reaction to heat stress, it is important to remember that these indicators are only average indicators.
 The individual's maximum recommended rate could be lower.
 Workers must remain alert to other signs of excessive heat stress.

-5.2.5 Employee Rotation
+6.2.5 Employee Rotation

-On hot jobs two groups of workers could be used to allow frequent rotation out of the hot area and cooling off.
+On hot jobs, two groups of workers could be used to allow frequent rotation out of the hot area and cooling off.
 Tasks such as pick or shovel work must be rotated frequently (each 10-15 minutes).

 Workers in additional clothing or suits must be rotated more frequently.
-If in chemical protective suits or proximity suits, additional cooling devices must be used or workers must be rotated each ten minutes.
+If the workers are using chemical protective suits or proximity suits, additional cooling devices must be used or workers must be rotated each ten minutes.

-5.2.6 Fluid Replacement
+6.2.6 Fluid Replacement

-One of the most important means of reducing the risk of heat stress is drinking plenty of fluids (cold water).
-When doing hard work in hot areas dehydration may occur due to heavy sweating before a person even feels thirsty.
-It is recommended that at least 200ml of fluids be consumed every 20 minutes to prevent dehydration and reduce the risk of illness.
-Refer to the dehydration guide utilizing urine color.
+One of the most important means of reducing the risk of heat stress is to drink plenty of fluids (cold water).
+When doing hard work in hot areas, dehydration may occur due to heavy sweating before a person even feels thirsty.

+It is recommended that at least 250 ml of fluids be consumed every 20 minutes to prevent dehydration and reduce the risk of illness (Refer to the dehydration guide utilizing urine colour).

-- Cool water should be readily available during warm weather or in hot work areas. - Salt tablets are not recommended.
+Cool water should be readily available during warm weather or in hot work areas.

+Use of salt tablets are not recommended.
 A well balanced diet should replace all necessary salts and electrolytes.

-5.2.7 Buddy System
+6.2.7 Buddy System

-- When working on high temperature jobs, consideration should be given to working in pairs with each person watching out for early warning signs of excessive heat stress in the other person. - In high temperature confined spaces, the man on watch should be alert to the warning signs of excessive heat stress and should ensure that any conditions of entry such as frequent rest and water breaks are followed.
+When working on high temperature jobs, consideration should be given for the workers to work in pairs with each person watching out for early warning signs of excessive heat stress in the other person.

+In high temperature confined spaces, the man on watch should be alert to the warning signs of excessive heat stress and should ensure that any conditions of entry such as frequent rest and water breaks are followed.

-5.2.8 Reduce Internal Heat Generated by the Worker
+6.2.8 Reduction of Internal Heat Generated by Worker

-- Where practical, mechanical assistance should be used to reduce the physical requirements of the job and thus reduce the metabolic rate.
-For example use an appropriate lifting equipment / transportation to move material rather than making several trips using heavy loads.
-Use a backhoe for digging or spreading of gravel rather than manual handwork digging. - The split job tasks or rotation between workers will relieve a lot stress besides giving them an opportunity to take rest pauses.
+Where practical, mechanical assistance should be used to reduce the physical requirements of the job and thus, reducing the metabolic rate.
+For example, use of an appropriate lifting equipment/transportation to move material rather than making several trips using heavy loads or use of a backhoe for digging or spreading of gravel rather than manual handwork digging.

+The split job tasks or rotation between workers will relieve a lot of stress besides giving them an opportunity to take rest pauses.

-5.2.9 Flagging System
+6.2.9 Flagging System

-- Use of colour coded flagging system in accordance with the Heat Stress Index is strongly recommended at all work place area to ensure that the Heat Stress Management system is consistently applied throughout the work sites. - Besides the flagging system, boards which are currently under use are also suggested / recommended with periodic updates with respect to the Heat Index.
+The use of colour coded flagging system in accordance with the Heat Stress Index is strongly recommended at all work place areas to ensure that the Heat Stress Management System is consistently applied throughout the work sites.

+Besides the flagging system, boards that are currently under use are also suggested/recommended with periodic updates with respect to the Heat Index.